zmackie/zblog/content/posts/Give-a-damn.md

 And then I realized something else:

-Its always easier to complain than to give a damn.
-So, why not give a damn?And I deleted my comment and rolled up my sleeves to pitch in.
+> Its always easier to complain than to give a damn.
+So, why not give a damn?

+And I
+deleted my comment and rolled up my sleeves to pitch in.

 Now I want to caveat this with saying that I know contributing to OSS is a luxury and a privilege.
 I'm a white, male, childless software engineer, so I rank relatively high on the advantages scale.
 I recognize that, for sure.
 I also recognize that contributing to a very public project like Docker is super scary, especially for those who've never contributed to open source.
-I've a got a post in the works about making your first OSS contribution, so stay tuned.
 So, take what I'm saying with that large rock of salt and not as a finger wagging directed at anybody but myself (who even reads this blog anyway?)